kmoriarty123/SwineNet-model/README.md

   - tvd_source, tvd_dest, distance (km), contact_type

 ### Constants
-Evidence for Choice of transmission rates
+Evidence for Choice of transmission rates (see google drive spreadsheet for more detailed values)
 - BET = contact_rate x transmission_rate
   - contact_rate: all pigs interact with all other pigs once a day
   - here it is between 0.95 and 1 https://www.frontiersin.org/articles/10.3389/fvets.2019.00248/full